New2-FT_LogoCaps

 Portfolio

-Shown below are small-sized images of thirty-four of the paintings that I have created.
-Click on any of these images to see more information about available products that you can purchase that are printed using a high-quality resolution of that image.
+Shown below are small-sized images of forty-one of the paintings that I have created since 1967.
+Click on any of these images to see more information about available wall art and other products that you can purchase that are printed using a high-quality resolution of one of these images.

 MORE RECENT ART PRINT IMAGES

-In the middle of 2022 I felt comfortable enough in my abilities to switch from inexpensive stretched canvas to more expensive archival-quality linen-covered wooden painting panels.
+In the middle of 2022 and over a year of having resumed oil painting after more than forty years of inactivity, I felt comfortable enough in my abilities to switch from using inexpensive stretched canvas to more expensive archival-quality linen-covered wooden painting panels.
 This change enabled me to paint details much more easily and accurately and now I only use these as my painting surfaces.

 HV15: A Seaside Cottage